Lin-jun-xiang/action-translate-readme/README.md

                     langs: "en,zh-TW,zh-CN,French,Arabic" # You can define any langs
     ```

-    There are a few parameters in the `.yml` to pay special attention to:
+    Pay attention to several parameters in the `.yml`:

-    * `token`: GitHub Token used for authorization (added according to step 2).
+    * `token`: GitHub Token for authorizing the operation (added as per step two).
-    * `zhipuai`: Zhipuai API, added according to step 3 (optional)
+    * `zhipuai`: Zhipuai API, added as per step three (optional)
-    * `openai`: OpenAI API, added according to step 3 (optional)
+    * `openai`: OpenAI API, added as per step three (optional)
-    * `langs`: Specify the languages to translate, make sure to separate different languages with `,`, for example:
+    * `langs`: Specify the languages to be translated, be sure to separate different languages with `,` such as:
-      * `"en"`: Translate only the English version
+      * `"en"`: Translate English version only
-      * `"en,zh-TW"`: Translate English and Traditional Chinese
+      * `"en,zh-TW"`: Translate English, Traditional Chinese
-      * `"French,Arabic"`: Translate French and Arabic
+      * `"French,Arabic"`: Translate French, Arabic

     > PS: If neither `zhipuai` nor `openai` is added to GitHub Secrets, `g4f` will be used for translation.

-5. Now you can update `README.md`, it will automatically generate a translated version!
+5. Now you can update `README.md`, and it will automatically generate a translated version!

 ---